stuartpet/CV/README.md

 Makers Academy graduate with a passion for code and a natural problem solver.
 Highly motivated with a huge will to learn and continually expand knowledge.
 Looking for a full stack Ruby/ Rails junior developer position.

+Ex B2B Sales professional with experience in taking new SaaS products to market within the fintech & employee benefits industry.
+Experience working in start-ups, mid-cap and large corporate organisations.

 Winner of AXA’s Annual Global Innovation competition as a result of designing a new business generation app focussing on Big Data.
 Subsequently worked with a team of developers in Paris to produce a prototype using APIs to link wearable trackers to a benefit driven app to encourage better health and lower cost insurance.

 ## Key Skills